 CBL project-based courses typically involve the whole class engaging with the same research project or short-term community engagement activity; while CBL placements typically involve weekly off-campus community service.
 Review the list of the current CBL courses.

-Typically, students serve approximately 2 hours per week at their site, or, 20 hours per semester.
-However, this can vary widely depending on the expectations that CBL faculty set, as well as the timing of certain programs.
+Typically, students serve approximately 2 hours per week with their agency, or, 20 hours per semester.
+However, this can vary widely depending on the expectations that CBL faculty and community partners set, as well as the timing of certain programs.

 The Donelan Office has put together a Supervisor Manual for CBL supervisors designed to provide much of the information you need to be an effective CBL supervisor; the Donelan Office sends a quarterly newsletter with updates from our office, announcements, other highlights, and information from community partners; the Donelan Office has student leaders through the CBL Intern program, and, if appropriate, certain CBL Interns are paired with community partners to assist with the organization of CBL volunteers and other logistical matters; the Donelan Office oversees the Marshall Memorial Fund which provides financial support for faculty and students, on a competitive basis, for service, research, and community-based learning projects that are of academic benefit to both Holy Cross students and/or faculty and of benefit to the people of Worcester; and, Donelan Office staff are always available to answer any questions you may have, troubleshoot any challenges you may be facing, visit your site, and to provide additional resources you may need.

 Because CBL students are completing their service in addition to their academic work for their CBL course, they typically do not have more than two or three hours per week to serve at their sites.
 Holy Cross does have an Academic Internship Program (AIP) where students are expected to be at their sites for eight hours per week and in a seminar course.
-A new addition to the AIP this year is the “Urban Studies” seminar course.
-Students taking this course would be very interested in interning at the types of agencies with which CBL partners.
 To learn more about the AIP at Holy Cross, navigate to their website.
-The Community Work-Study program at Holy Cross may also be a program that fits your needs.
+The Community Service Work-Study program at Holy Cross may also be a program that fits your needs.
 To learn more about this program at Holy Cross, visit the Office of Government and Community Relation’s webpage.

 Absolutely!
 If there is a specific need you have, consider working with a project-based CBL course.
 Project-based courses typically involve the whole class engaging with the same research project or community engagement activity (see question four).
 Examples of projects that have been completed in the past are: offering a financial literacy workshop to refugees and immigrants; building a website for the Worcester Historical Museum; and, presenting a lesson on Homer’s "The Odyssey" to a ninth-grade English class.
 Additionally, the Donelan Office co-sponsors and co-facilitates the Non-Profit Careers Conference (NPCC).
 Every January, approximately 30 HC students return to campus early to learn about the non-profit world from faculty, staff, alumni, and community partners.
 One of the ways students learn about the non-profit world is through participating in a case study at a local non-profit.
 The case study is a real-life challenge that a non-profit is currently facing and needs outside advice in order to work on solving it.
 Examples of case studies that have previously been done are: creating a strategy to recruit alumni for a community event; creating a survey to assess the effectiveness of a program; and, envisioning different ways in which a newly acquired property could be used to generate income.
 Contact the Donelan Office to learn more about the case study aspect of the NPCC.

 Wonderful!
 We are excited to start a dialogue with you regarding a partnership between your agency and Holy Cross.
-Your first step is to be in touch with the Associate Director of the Donelan Office, Isabelle Jenkins, who manages our community partnerships.
-She can be reached via phone at 508-793-3007 or email at email@example.com.
+Your first step is to be in touch with the Assistant Director of the Donelan Office, Kathryn Hauver, who manages many of our community partnerships.
+She can be reached via phone at 508-793-3950 or email at firstname.lastname@example.org.
 We look forward to hearing from you!